NOW FULLY OPEN!

 Welcome!
-You can now book a COVID-safe visit to the Grimsay Boat Haven
+We look forward to welcoming you on your visit to the Grimsay Boat Haven

-We have put in place a number of measures to ensure you have a COVID-safe visit to our collection.
-To ensure we can effectively managed visitor numbers, and the quality of your experience, you are encouraged to pre-book your visit to the Grimsay Boat Haven.
-Our staff carry out thorough cleaning of frequently-touched surfaces, and hand sanitiser stations / hand washing facilities are provided to help keep everyone safe.
-More details HERE
+We have put in place a number of measures to ensure you have a COVID-safe visit to our museum, including cleaning of frequently-touched surfaces, and hand sanitiser stations / hand washing facilities provided to help keep everyone safe.

 VIRTUAL LAUNCH – APRIL 2020